mlandis/mlandis.github.io/bio/index.md

 Hello.

-I study evolution by developing probabilistic models, writing open source community-minded software, and analysing simulated and empirical data.
+I study evolution by developing probabilistic models, writing open source and community-minded software, and analysing simulated and empirical data.
 My current research interests include continuous trait evolution, historical biogeography, and population admixture.

-In my spare time, I hike, read, and cook.
+To relax, I hike, read, and cook.

-My <a href="/assets/mlandis_cv.pdf">CV</a>.
+Here's my <a href="/assets/mlandis_cv.pdf">CV</a>.

+This site is hosted on [GitHub Pages](http://pages.github.com/).
+Content is generated using [Jekyll](http://jekyllrb.com/).